What drew you to participate in the Healthcare Fellows program?

 What professional or personal connections were made while you were a Fellow?

-After the Fellow year ended, I kept up with Ben Keeton and a couple others.
-Now I see Ben everywhere with HEN and Greater Louisville Inc.
+After the Fellow year ended, I kept up with Ben Keeton and a couple others at a quarterly coffee.
+Ben is still broadening my thinking and my understanding of how big this ecosystem is for us.